 Ministries and Coordination Mechanism

-Coordination in the Philippines on addressing specific marine plastic issues is limited as it is still developing the National Strategy on Marine Litter for the Master Plan on Marine Plastics Management.
-The country manages solid waste through the National Solid Waste Management Commission under the Office of the President.
-The commission has 14 members from government agencies and 3 members from the private sector.
-Table 1 shows the membership structure of the commission.
+Coordination in the Philippines on addressing specific marine plastic is based on the National Plan of Action for the Prevention, Reduction, and Management of Marine Litter, adopted in May 2021.
+The country manages solid waste through the National Solid Waste Management Commission under the Office of the President, which is chaired by the Secretary of the Department of Environment and Natural Resources.
+The commission has eight (8) members from government agencies and five (5) members from the private sector.
+The membership structure was first outlined in the Ecological Solid Waste Management Act of 2000, (Republic Act 9003), and later updated under the Extended Producer Responsibility Act of 2022 (Republic Act 11898).
+Table 1 shows the current membership structure of the commission.

 Table 1.
 Membership Structure of the National Solid Waste Management Commission